-The following cruise destinations can be visited on a cruise from Linz (Salzburg).
+The following cruise destinations can be visited on a cruise that includes Linz (Salzburg).
 Select a destination to view the upcoming cruises that are available:

-The following cruise lines feature cruises leaving from Linz (Salzburg).
-Select a cruise line to view upcoming cruises that they're offering from Linz (Salzburg):
+The following cruise lines offer cruises sailing to Linz (Salzburg).
+Select a cruise line to view the upcoming cruises that visit Linz (Salzburg):

 Becoming more and more popular, a river cruise is an immerse and destination-focused vacation experience, on a small and luxurious vessel.